SarahYoung/boris-bike/README.md

 ##Boris Bikes

-A [Makers Academy](https://github.com/makersacademy) Week 3 assignment, set by [@shadchnev](https://github.com/shadchnev), to replicate the functionality of London's Boris Bike initiative.
+A [Makers Academy](https://github.com/makersacademy) Week 3 assignment, set by [@shadchnev](https://github.com/shadchnev), to replicate the functionality of London's Boris Bikes initiative.
 The project's goal was introduce students to Object-Oriented Programming and Design.

 ###Specification